tinode/chat/INSTALL.md

 	```
 	$GOPATH/bin/tinode-db -config=$GOPATH/src/github.com/tinode/chat/tinode-db/tinode.conf -data=$GOPATH/src/github.com/tinode/chat/tinode-db/data.json
 	```

 	DB intializer needs to be run only once per installation.
 See [instructions](tinode-db/README.md) for more options.

 3. Unpack JS client to a directory, for instance `$HOME/tinode/example-react-js/` by first unzipping `https://github.com/tinode/example-react-js/archive/master.zip` then extract `tinode.js` from `https://github.com/tinode/tinode-js/archive/master.zip` to the same directory.

 4. Run server
 	```
 	$GOPATH/bin/server -config=$GOPATH/src/github.com/tinode/chat/server/tinode.conf -static_data=$HOME/tinode/example-react-js/
 	```

-5. Test your installation by pointing your browser to [http://localhost:6060/x/](http://localhost:6060/x/).
-Keep in mind that by default the static files from the `-static_data` path are served at `/x/`.
+5. Test your installation by pointing your browser to [http://localhost:6060/](http://localhost:6060/).
+The static files from the `-static_data` path are served at web root `/`.
 You can change this by editing the line `static_mount` in the config file.

 6. If you want to use the [Android client](https://github.com/tinode/android-example) and want push notification to work, find the section `"push"` in `tinode.conf`, item `"name": "fcm"`, then change `"enabled"` to `true`.
 Go to [https://console.firebase.google.com/](https://console.firebase.google.com/) (https://console.firebase.google.com/project/**NAME-OF-YOUR-PROJECT**/settings/cloudmessaging) and get a server key.
 Paste the key to the `"api_key"` field.
 See more at [https://github.com/tinode/android-example](https://github.com/tinode/android-example).